AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 ## Known issue

-* An error occurs during email load when a content editor uses a new or revised prompt to regenerate a specific section of an email. <!-- GS-5913 -->
+* Regenerated email fragments do not appear in thr variant after selection.
+(However, variants appear after the draft is reopened.) <!-- GS-5913 -->